In the blue hour, give space to what had no farewell

 MORE THAN WORDS

-Wedding officiant for multilingual wedding ceremonies in Belgium, Brussels, Ghent, Germany, Düsseldorf, Hamburg, Berlin, Aachen, France, Paris, Provence, Nice, Côte d'Azur, Luxembourg, Denmark, Copenhagen and destination weddings in the EU and worldwide for destination weddings.
+Wedding officiant for multilingual wedding ceremonies in Belgium, Brussels, Germany, Düsseldorf, Hamburg, Berlin, Aachen, France, Paris, Provence, Nice, Côte d’Azur, Luxembourg, Denmark, Copenhagen, and destination weddings in the EU and worldwide.

-Celebrant and officiant for wedding ceremonies in several languages: English, German, French, Dutch, Danish and also good Italian.
-Also secular funeral ceremonies and name giving ceremony in several languages.
+Celebrant and officiant for secular wedding ceremonies in several languages: English, German, French, Dutch, Danish, and also good Italian.
+Funeral ceremonies and naming ceremonies in several languages.

-As a freelance speaker I offer multilingual ceremonies of all kinds: Free weddings, farewell ceremonies, funeral speeches, children's welcoming ceremonies, name giving ceremonies in German, English, French, Dutch, Danish and also good Italian.
+Independent wedding ceremonies in German, English, French, Danish, Dutch, and Italian.
+As an independent celebrant, I offer multilingual ceremonies of all kinds: secular wedding ceremonies, farewell ceremonies, eulogies, child welcoming ceremonies, secular baptisms, and naming ceremonies in German, English, French, Dutch, Danish, and good Italian.

 My ceremony style is always: Joyful, serene and festive with a dash of humor.